• Skip to primary navigation

 Used correctly, the versatile and efficient food processor can save hours in the kitchen.
 But before you buy, consider these factors to ensure you select the best food processor for your needs.

-Attachments and Accessories: The attachments and accessories you choose depends on how you plan to use your processor.
+Additional attachments and accessories you choose depends on how you plan to use your processor.
 At minimum I suggest making sure your processor comes with a shredding blade and a slicing blade.
-(All processors come with the “S” shaped chopping blade.)

-Durability: Last, but probably not least, is durability.
+Last, but probably not least, is durability.
 My Kitchenaid food processor has lasted me years and years and has paid for itself many times over.
 Unfortunately, the model I own is no longer available.
-The Breville Food Processors are also known for their durability.
+I also have a Breville food processor and it does a great job and the Breville food processors are also known for their durability.

 Which Food Processor Should I Buy?